 Research + Discovery

-- Research from Özgür Araz, associate professor of supply chain management and analytics, was the most read article in Health Systems in 2020.
+- Research from Özgür Araz, Ron and Carol Cope professor of supply chain management and analytics, was the most read article in Health Systems in 2020.
 Health Systems is a leading journal published by The Operational Research Society, which is a prominent international learned society in the field of operational research, with more than 3,100 members.
 His and his co-authors' research is titled, "The importance of widespread testing for COVID-19 pandemic: systems thinking for drive-through testing sites" and was featured in the Most Read Collection of articles.
 Read the article.

 - A new study co-authored by Rebecca Jack, a doctoral student in economics, suggests remote schooling during the 2020-21 academic year contributed to “highly significant” learning loss.
 The Wall Street Journal highlighted the study in a Dec.
 6 editorial.
 (This article requires a subscription.)

-- Troy Smith, assistant professor of management, was quoted in a Jan.
+- Troy Smith, associate professor of management, was quoted in a Jan.
 4 work advice column in Insider on gaslighting.
 Smith, who has conducted research on toxic bosses offered insight on resolving issues with your manager.
 Read the Insider article.

 - Eric Thompson discussed Nebraska's record-low unemployment rate in a Dec.
 17 Omaha World-Herald article.
 Read the story.